cyrsis/wsbdegenerate/README.md

 Started with a guy in youtube saying beloved GameStop is going out of businss.

+and the youtube said Solana is unstoppable

-Support by buying then YOLO life saving at different stage while packing with crowdsourced idea and confirmation(DD).
+I do my part as Support by buying then YOLO life saving at GameStop

+different stage while packing with crowdsourced idea and confirmation(DD).

 Cover the strong basic BUY AND STRONG HOLD

-The diamoon hand strategy
+The diamond hand strategy and diamond ball strategy

+During the evolve of our education with different point of views of unknow people in the website with lot of wrinkle brains

+We have develop

+- a mind for fear, doubt and uncertainity (FUD) for short
+- SEC, Market Maker and Broker steal, cheat and
+- deal with shit chat bot spread FUD
+- figure out the unstoppable
+- cannt read
+- too long didnt read TL;DR

 ##What it does